karthiga0708/Queries/Queries/Doubts.md

   - Web servers that issue session IDs use various methods to persist the IDs throughout the life of the session.
   - The most common approach is to store the session ID as a cookie on the user's browser.
   - A cookie is a small amount of data that contains information about the user, session, environment or user's activity.
   - A cookie that holds a session ID is typically deleted after the session has been terminated

+## What is poor management?
+  -